Listening at a glance

 The Listening test consists of 4 sections.
-There are about 38-40 questions in total.
-You need to answer all the questions as you listen to the tape.
-Tape is not paused at any time and you hear it only once.
+There are 40 questions in total.
+You need to answer all the questions as you listen to the recording.
+The recording is not paused at any time and you hear it only once.
 The questions get more difficult as you progress through the test.

-Are you scared yet?
-Don’t be!
+Feeling nervous?
+Relax.
 Listening is a skill, not a gift – read here what you can do to improve it.
 During the Listening test you will hear many distractions, and here is a technique how to deal with them.
 There are also clues to answers and you should be able to recognize them in the recording, read more about it here.
-And whatever you do, don’t leave anything for later as there is no later in IELTS Listening test.
+And whatever you do, don’t leave anything for later as there is no later in the IELTS Listening test.

-Remember, it is important that you spell correctly all of your Listening answers, not just the words they spell for you on the tape.
-Also, make sure that your answers are readable and understandable, when you copy them to the Answering Sheet.
+Remember, it is important that you spell correctly all of your Listening answers, not just the words they spell for you on the recording.
+Also, make sure that your answers are readable and understandable, when you copy them to the Answer Sheet.
 You may write in pencil only.

 Click here for more IELTS Listening tips